The Blue Cash Preferred from American Express may yield hundreds of dollars in annual rewards for the right type of spender.

 The bonus categories on the Blue Cash Preferred offer cash back on some of the most common expenses, providing an opportunity to earn hundreds of dollars in rewards annually.

-“Groceries make up the biggest part of my budget, and I leveraged the card’s 6% cash back on U.S. supermarket purchases to score a whopping $500 back in 2020,” shares CreditCards.com senior editor and Blue Cash Preferred cardholder Emily Sherman.
-“That’s a whole lot of money back in my wallet for food I would’ve cooked anyway.”
+“Groceries make up the biggest part of my budget, and I leveraged the card’s 6% cash back on U.S. supermarket purchases to score a whopping $500 back in 2020,” said Emily Sherman, former credit card expert at CreditCards.com.

 Why should you get this card?

-Despite its high annual fee after the first year, the Blue Cash Preferred card is one of our favorite cards for families.
+Despite the annual fee, the Blue Cash Preferred card is one of our favorite cards for families.
 It helps take the sting out of carpool lines and long commutes by offering a generous rewards rate on U.S. gas station spending, and it offers one of the highest cash back bonuses you can get when you use your card at U.S. supermarkets.

 Other things to know

-“While it may be a controversial statement in the travel credit card game, the Blue Cash Preferred Card from American Express is my favorite credit card,” Emily says.
+“While it may be a controversial statement in the travel credit card game, the Blue Cash Preferred Card from American Express is my favorite credit card,” Sherman shared.
 “It offers cash back, which comes with fewer opportunities to maximize rewards redemption for additional value.
 But, it offers a ton of cash back for the right spender.”

 You spend at least $260 per month on groceries

-The 6% cash back you can earn with the Blue Cash Preferred is capped at $6,000 in spend annually.
-That’s $500 in monthly spend to maximize your cash back earnings.
+The 6% cash back you can earn with the Blue Cash Preferred is capped at $6,000 in spend annually, after which you’ll earn 1% That’s $500 in monthly spend to maximize your cash back earnings.

 While this may be an easy target to hit for families, if you’re a single-person household, $500 might be too high for your monthly grocery budget.
-It doesn’t mean you can’t get plenty of value out of the card, but there’s also the ongoing annual fee to consider after the first year.
+It doesn’t mean you can’t get plenty of value out of the card, but there’s also the ongoing annual fee to consider.
 You don’t want to simply break even – you want to earn enough cash back to make the card worthwhile.

-If we only take the grocery spend into consideration, the break-even point for this card is $132 in monthly supermarket spend.
-But if you want to earn at least as much as you pay for the card, your monthly grocery spend should be over $262.
+If we only consider the grocery spend, the break-even point for this card is $132 in monthly supermarket spend.
+But if you want to earn at least twice as much cash back compared to your annual fee, you should spend over $262 on groceries per month.

 You spend regularly in other bonus categories

 If you maximize the grocery category, you can get up to $360 in annual cash back with the Blue Cash Preferred.
 After the ongoing annual fee, that’s $265 in value you get from the card.
-But as you’ve seen in Emily’s example, there’s potential to earn much more.
+But as you’ve seen from Sherman’s earnings in 2020, there’s potential to earn much more.

 The additional bonus categories can help you do just that.
-Say you spend around $200 per month on gas or transit – that’s $72 in annual cash back with the Blue Cash Preferred.
-Streaming services have also become a popular spending category in the pandemic, with the average monthly household spend of $47 in 2021.
+Say you spend around $300 per month on gas or transit – that’s $90 in annual cash back with the Blue Cash Preferred.
+Streaming services have also become a popular spending category in the pandemic, with the average monthly household spend of $47 in in 2020.
 If your streaming spend is about the same, you can get around $34 in annual cash back.
-That’s $371 in annual rewards if you combine these two results with maximized grocery spending after the fee.
+That’s $389 in annual rewards if you combine these two results with maximized grocery spending after the fee.

 You prefer simple cash back cards

-Earning rewards with the Blue Cash Preferred is easy, as the structure is straightforward, and you don’t have to worry about point valuations or rotating bonus categories.
+Earning rewards with the Blue Cash Preferred is easy, as the fixed bonus category structure is straightforward, and you don’t have to worry about point valuations or rotating bonus categories.

 On the other hand, if you’re focused on earning travel rewards and getting premium travel perks, the Blue Cash Preferred might not be the right choice.
 You may want to look into American Express cards that earn Membership Rewards points instead.